sfu-cl-lab/Yeti-Thesis-Project/Documentation of Database `chao_draft`.md

 + Note that skaters in `table_1` and `table_2` have played greater than zero game (GP > 0) in NHL.
 + Based on PlayerId, eliminate season stats for skaters who got drafted outside the draft year range of 1998-2008 in table_1, save the season stats of our interest as view `chao_draft.NHL_season_stats_for_skaters_drafted_1998_2008_view` (view_3) and table `chao_draft.NHL_season_stats_for_skaters_drafted_1998_2008` (table_3).
 + Important note: table_3 contains skaters who got drafted within the draft year range of our interest BUT DID NOT PLAY games in their first 7 seasons in NHL.
-To be exact, there are 28 of them who didn't play games in NHL until their 8th season or later on.
+To be exact, there are 28 of them who didn't play any games (including playoffs) in NHL until their 8th season or later on.

 ### Step 3: get player stats for skaters who got drafted into NHL but never played games in NHL.
 + Crawl player stats for all skaters who got drafted between 1998-2008 from eliteprospects.com in regardless these skaters ended up playing gmaes in NHL or not.